kebaldwi/DNAC-TEMPLATES/LABS/LAB8-Dynamic-Automation/README.md

    ![json](./images/DNAC-NetworkProfile-Switching-DayN-Template-Save.png?raw=true "Import JSON")

 #### Step 2 - ***Assigning Switching Network Profile to a Site***
+The network profile is already assigned to the site, so this step is not required but for review purposes only these were the steps we used to accomplish that originally.
+As this is already completed you can skip to **Step 3**

 1. **Assign** the network profile to the hierarchy
 ![json](./images/DNAC-NetworkProfile-Switching-DayN-Assign.png?raw=true "Import JSON")
 2. Select the **sites** to apply the profile within the hierarchy and click **Save**